-Guardianship is when a court orders someone other than the child’s parent to: have custody of the child; or manage the child’s property (called “estate”); or both.
+Legal guardianship is when a court orders someone other than a minor child’s parent to have custody of the child, manage the child’s property (called “estate”), or both.
 In a guardianship of the person, the guardian has the same responsibilities to care for the child as a parent would.
 That means the guardian has full legal and physical custody of the child and can make all the decisions about the physical care of the child that a parent would make.
 A guardian can be anyone: relatives, friends of the family, or other people suitable to raise the child can ask to be legal guardians.

-A conservatorship is a court case where a judge appoints a responsible person or organization (called the “conservator”) to care for another adult (called the “conservatee”) who cannot care for him- or herself or manage his or her own finances.
-There are varying dress of conservatorships depending on the conservatee’ needs.
+A conservatorship, on the other hand, is a court case where a judge appoints a responsible person or organization (called the “conservator”) to care for another adult (called the “conservatee”) who cannot care for him- or herself or manage his or her own finances.
+There are varying degrees of conservatorships depending on the conservatee’s needs.

 If you are considering these options for a loved one, then you may want to turn to the help of National Family Solutions for help.
-We have a variety of programs that will help you make these arrangements and take care of the legal documents that are required.
+We have a variety of programs that will help you make these arrangements and take care of the legal guardianship or conservatorship documents that are required.

 Our Comprehensive Guardianship and Conservatorship Programs

 Legal Guardianship appointing: We can help you get through the process of appointing a guardian for your minor children, either because you are going to be unable to care for them shortly or because you want to arrange for their care in the event of your unexpected death.